RightzZ/structure_gen/Mask Generation.md

 ### Install Blender3.1 and lsystem
 Here, we have already prepared Blender3.1 and add lsystem in it, also we adjust some code to generate plant masks correctly.
-Please check Google drive link.
+Please download it from Google Drive.
+Make sure to place it in the same directory as the `structure_gen` folder.

 ### Instell xvfb, libXi.so.6